-I started my working life in the motor trade in my father’s Toyota dealership.
-After five years learning the inside & out of cars I went self employed as a crash repairer, eventually being enticed off the tools into an estimating position, despite having to wear a tie!
+I started my working life in the motor trade in my family’s Toyota dealership, predominantly in after-sales, where I developed a keen (perhaps morbid) interest in crashed cars.
+After five years learning the inside & out of cars, how they crashed & how to repair them, I went self employed as a crash repairer.
+For two long years I repaired & painted cars, often working past midnight until eventually being enticed off the tools into an estimating position for a large bodyshop, despite having to wear a tie!

-Working my way up this side of the body repair industry, I was offered the opportunity to join a relatively new independent assessing company.
+Working my way up this side of the body repair industry for three years, I was then offered the opportunity to join a relatively new independent assessing company.
 After three successful years, out of the blue one Wednesday, we were told we were being made redundant on the Friday.
 After some panicking (and lots of rum) I decided to set up my first company, Laird Assessors.

 Marketing & Growth

 Starting with a blank canvas I had the opportunity to disrupt the somewhat traditionalist industry with useful technology, smart marketing & high quality customer service.
 In a little over a year I was so busy that I needed help & hired my first staff member.
 Within half a dozen years we’d passed the £1m turnover mark.
 Today Laird is one of the largest assessors in the UK, having employed around 300 people over its history, winning many legal & customer service awards.
 We work with house-hold names; insurance companies, solicitors, hire companies & even Scotland Yard & the BBC as automotive expert witnesses.

 Technology & Software